 Educational Requirements for Medical Examiners

-Medical examiners require significant formal education.
+Medical examiners must complete significant formal education including medical school and specialized residency training.
 Learn about the training, job duties, licensure and certification to see if this is the right career for you.

 Medical examiners are medical doctors who perform autopsies, run clinical tests and act as expert witnesses in cases of undetermined or violent deaths.
-Becoming a medical examiner typically requires completing prerequisite undergraduate coursework, medical school, pathology residency, and forensic pathology fellowship, all of which takes around 12-14 years.
+Becoming a medical examiner typically requires completing prerequisite undergraduate coursework, medical school, a pathology residency and a forensic pathology fellowship, all of which takes a total of around 12-14 years.

 Pathology residency (3-4 years)